How to Calculate the Real APR of a 0% Installment Plan

 The BNPL real interest rate question

 Buy-now-pay-later services complicate the picture.
 Pay-in-four plans are often genuinely free to the customer — the merchant pays the BNPL provider a cut instead.
 So where is the catch?
-Three places: late fees that are huge relative to small balances, longer BNPL financing plans that do charge interest (sometimes 20-36% APR), and the well-documented tendency to spend more when a $120 purchase is framed as "$30 today."
-The BNPL real interest rate you personally experience depends almost entirely on whether you ever pay late — one late fee on a $60 purchase can exceed any credit card's annualized cost.
+Three places: late fees that are huge relative to small balances, longer BNPL financing plans that do charge interest, and the tendency to spend more when a $120 purchase is framed as "$30 today."
+The BNPL real interest rate you personally experience depends on the exact contract, payment timing, account charges, and whether you pay late.
+Keep penalty costs outside the on-time base case, then test them as a separate downside scenario.

 How to decide: a simple framework